 Learn History by Walking the Streets

-The most budget-friendly option is to explore the city by following the Freedom Trail – a 2.5 mile long path marked by red line on the floor – that will take you through the most significant locations.
+The most budget-friendly option is to explore the city by following the Freedom Trail – a 2.5-mile-long path marked by the red line on the floor – that will take you through the most significant locations.
 Freedom Trail is one of those bucket list items if you are traveling around USA.
-Most of the stops along Freedom Trail are free of charge.
+Most of the stops along the trail are free of charge.

-But I find it more enjoyable to have a local person share the secrets of the city with me and point out the details I would otherwise miss.
+However, I find it more enjoyable to have a local person share the secrets of the city with me and point out the details I would otherwise miss.
 Boston by Foot is an educational nonprofit committed to promoting public awareness of Boston’s history and architecture.
-There are over 200 volunteer guides ready to show you the city as you have never seen it before.
+There are over 200 volunteer guides ready to show you the city.
 They have regular tours around different neighborhoods of Boston: North End, Beacon Hill, Back Bay and many more.
 The tours are approximately 90 minutes and cost as low as $13.

 The Freedom Trail – check the Freedom Trail website for map and tips